aoloe/kk/README.md

 ## Notes

-some notes on hiltjo for https://github.com/mutantturkey/fsbm/ that could be relevant for me too:
+some notes from hiltjo for https://github.com/mutantturkey/fsbm/ that could be relevant for me too:

 - Use the great arg.h from 20h:
 http://git.suckless.org/sbase/tree/arg.h instead of getopt.